Valdes-Tresanco-MS/gmx_MMPBSA/docs/installation.md

     ```
     sudo apt install git
     ```

-!!! danger
-    Please, only install these dependencies if you really need them

 `mpi`
 :  In some cases it is necessary to install the MPI dependencies.
 Required only if you did not install